 (Photo: My personal best Bobcat, a 36-pound male taken in a blind set on a trail.)

-Unfortunately, I live in a state where it is illegal to use any exposed bait, feathers, or animal parts that are visible from the air.
+Unfortunately, in Pennsylvania it is illegal to use any exposed bait, feathers, or animal parts that are visible from the air.
 However, I’ve found that other types of flagging, such as tinsel, cloth strips, and compact discs, work just as well.

 The idea of flagging is to pull bobcats in closer to investigate your sets.
 For this reason, it’s important to use flagging that’s hard for the animal to identify from a distance.
 After all, if a bobcat can see from 50 yards away that it’s just a strip of tinsel, then there’s really no need to move in closer to check it out.
 If using tinsel and cloth, I cut them into two- or three-inch pieces and attach them to a tree branch a foot or two above the set with a strand of monofilament fishing line or cord.
 The only disadvantage of these lighter materials is that they tend to blow so much that they wrap around whatever structure you’ve tied them to.
 In many cases, the heavier compact discs are a better option because they tangle less often, and when the wind hits them, they twirl and flutter, reflecting light like a beacon drawing in bobcats.
 Once I have the bobcat at my set, I rely on quality lures and baits to seal the deal.